Samuel-2626/Samuel-2626/README.md

 <br />

-I'm a passionate Software Developer.
+I'm a skillful Software Developer.

 **More things to know about me:**